 Unrestricted net assets represent those portions of the total net assets set aside to reflect current utilization and tentative plans for future utilization of such net assets.
-As of September 30, 2011 and 2010, such plans included funds to be available for other loans and loan commitments; over commitments and over allocations in the various bond issues; for support funds and contributions to bond issues; and for working capital and future operating and capital expenditures.
-Additional unrestricted net assets commitments include contractual obligations for additional contributions to bond reserve funds; maintenance of the Authority's obligation with regard to the general obligation pledge on its bonds; contributions to future bond issues other than those scheduled during the next year; self-insurance on the uninsured, unsubsidized portions of the balance of the single-family and multi-family loans; self-insurance on the liability exposure of commissioners and officers; the cost of holding foreclosed property prior to resale; costs incurred with the redemption of bonds; single-family loan prepayment shortfalls; and other risks and contingencies.
+As of March 31, 2012 and 2011, such plans included funds to be available for other loans and loan commitments; over commitments and over allocations in the various bond issues; for support funds and contributions to bond issues; and for working capital and future operating and capital expenditures.
+Additional unrestricted net assets commitments include contractual obligations for additional contributions to bond reserve funds; maintenance of the Authority's obligation with regard to the general obligation pledge on its bonds; contributions to future bond issues other than those scheduled during the next year, self-insurance on the uninsured, unsubsidized multi-family conventional loan program and any unanticipated losses in connection with the uninsured portions of the balance of the single-family and multi-family loans; self-insurance on the liability exposure of commissioners and officers: the cost of holding foreclosed property prior to resale; costs incurred with the redemption of bonds; single-family loan prepayment shortfalls, and other risks and contingencies.